Siam Shade: 1989–2002: Formation and career

+At the time, the disbandment was said to be so each member could pursue their own path.
+However, in his August 2025 lawsuit against the other four members, Daita claims Hideki assaulted their manager in November 2001, resulting in a severe eye fracture, and their label representative ordered them to disband as a result.
+According to the guitarist, this was one of several physically violent incidents committed by the singer, with another resulting in the cancellation of an April 1999 concert, after Hideki sent a band member to the hospital the day prior in Kagoshima.
+Daita also revealed that, before the group disbanded, each member received an equal share of song royalties.
+But after a 2002 brawl during the production of a DVD, Hideki strongly requested the ratio be changed to one-third going to each the composer, lyricist and arranger of a song, and everyone else agreed.

 Post-Siam Shade activities

 After the disbandment Hideki quickly begin his solo career.
 In 2003, he joined the band Acid, before leaving in 2006 to focus on his solo career again.
 However, in 2007 he formed Detrox with KAZ (Sads) and they released a large amount of material before going on hiatus after their show on April 18, 2012.

 Kazuma also started his solo career after the disbanding.
 In 2003, he performed a duet with Vivian Hsu, "Moment", which was used as the second opening theme to the anime Mobile Suit Gundam SEED.
 He has also played support guitar for Anna Tsuchiya and Damijaw (solo project of Janne Da Arc member Ka-yu).

 Daita started a solo career, wrote the soundtrack for the movie Volcano High, and played support guitar for Kyosuke Himuro.
 In 2005 he formed the band Binecks.
 In 2012, he formed the American-based band Broken Arrow with vocalist Nik Frost, who sang on the Siam Shade Tribute album.

-Natin, now going by the stage-name "Natchin", has a solo career and in 2008 formed the band Big Bites with Anchang (Sex Machineguns) and Annie (The Yellow Monkey).
+Natin, now going by the stage name "Natchin", has a solo career and in 2008 formed the band Big Bites with Anchang (Sex Machineguns) and Annie (The Yellow Monkey).
+In June 2014, he formed the band 21g with masked vocalist Geno, who is actually Tsuyoshi Himura of the band Everset, guitarist Mi-ya, who went on to join Lovebites, and drummer Act.
+He has also supported Nanase Aikawa, Koji Kikkawa and T-Bolan.

 Junji has a solo career, was support drummer for Takanori Nishikawa a.k.a.
 TM Revolution, and in 2008 formed the band Bull Zeichen 88.
 He is also a regular support member for Acid Black Cherry.